Evaluating Non-Analytic Functions of Matrices: Introduction

-The contribution of the current paper consists of both a theoretical analysis and a practical application.
-In the analysis part we examine convergence issues and prove convergence rates.
-The convergence rate of the matrix Chebyshev expansion is important since it is crucial in determining how many coefficients one has to use to approximate $f(A)$ to a prescribed accuracy using a truncated Chebyshev expansion.
-Thus, the convergence rate directly affects the efficiency of algorithms that are based on the matrix Chebyshev expansion.
-Since Chebyshev polynomial are naturally defined on $[-1,1]$, we divide our analysis to two cases: a case where there is no a priori information regrading the distribution of the eigenvalues over $[-1,1]$, and a case where all non-semisimple eigenvalues are concentrated inside $[-1,1]$.
-As expected, the latter case implies less restrictions on the smoothness of the function.
-In particular, if we denote by $m$ the size of the largest Jordan block of $A$, then the convergence of the matrix Chebyshev expansion is guaranteed in the first case for any $f \in C^{2m-2}$ where $f^{(2m-1)}$ is of bounded variation, while in the second case it is true for any $f \in C^{m-1}$ where $f^{(m)}$ is of bounded variation.
+Chebyshev polynomials are naturally define on $[-1,1]$, so without loss of generality, we assume that the spectrum of $A$ is linearly transformed to this segment using an estimated bound on the spectral radius of $A$ (for example, by estimating the eigenvalue of $A$ with the largest magnitude).
+We henceforth assume that all eigenvalues of $A$ lie in [-1,1].
+Given this assumption, we divide our analysis into two cases: a case where there is no a priori information about the distribution of the eigenvalues over $[-1,1]$, and a case where all non-semisimple eigenvalues are concentrated inside $(-1,1)$.
+As expected, the latter case implies fewer restrictions on the smoothness of the function.
+In particular, if we denote by $m$ the size of the largest Jordan block of $A$.
+Then, the convergence of the matrix Chebyshev expansion is guaranteed in the first case for any $f \in C^{2m-2}$ where $f^{(2m-1)}$ is of bounded variation.
+In the second case, it is guaranteed for any $f \in C^{m-1}$ where $f^{(m)}$ is of bounded variation.
 As for convergence rates, we summarize our results for the different cases in Table~\ref{tab:convergenceResult}.
-Each raw of the table presents the requirements, from both the matrix and the function, for an expansion of length $N$ to have an error bound of $cN^{-\ell}$ ($\ell>1$).
-The constant $c$ is independent of $N$ and $\ell$ but does depend on other factors as mentioned under remarks.
+Each row in the table presents the requirements, from both the matrix and the function, so that an expansion of length $N$ has an error bound of $cN^{-\ell}$ ($\ell>1$).
+The constant $c$ is independent of $N$ and $\ell$ but does depend on the factors specified in the 'Remarks' column.
 We note two properties from the table.
-First, for matrices of concentrated spectrum, the smoothness assumptions on $f$ are weaker.
-Second, one can guarantee a constant which is independent of the size of the matrix $k$ by imposing some extra regularity on the function $f$.
+First, for matrices with a concentrated spectrum, the smoothness assumptions on $f$ are weaker than in the general case.
+Second, one can guarantee a constant which is independent of the size of the matrix by imposing additional regularity on the function $f$.
 Further conclusions and their proofs appear in the text.

-In the application part of the paper we demonstrate the efficiency of matrix Chebyshev expansions for extracting eigenvectors associated with a specific predefined segment of the spectrum.
-This problem is usually addressed by inverse power iterations, where one has to solve a linear system at each iteration, see e.g., \cite[Chapter 8]{golub2012matrix}.
-Instead, we show that by designing an appropriate filter function, we can apply a truncated Chebyshev expansion and retain fast and accurate results in just a few iterations.
-This method provides a significant benefit as the size of the matrix increases.

 \parbox{4cm}{}